How is it used?

 Overdose is more likely to occur if combined with other sedatives/depressants such as benzodiazepines and alcohol, or if the person using buprenorphine has a low-opioid tolerance.1

 If an overdose does occur, the following symptoms may be experienced.
-Call an ambulance straight away by dialling triple zero (000) if you or someone else has any of these symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you or someone else has any of these symptoms (Emergency services are there to help and can provide instructions over the phone):

 - slow, shallow breathing